madjugglers/pattern-book/01_maj_pattern_book.md

 ## What's New in Version 3.1

 Let's not talk about the mistakes and omissions in Version 3.0, many of which have been repaired in the present document.
-We have added a bunch of new patterns (e.g., laxatives, the pollinator, the zigzag, sneaky-snake, that's-a-really-good-one, fully-loaded-blast, Mel's-dream,...).  e.g., we included details of a super-fun 24-person hex-clover** At practices we've experimented a lot with <i> colors </i>, in which jugglers each start with a distinct set of clubs, and we see how long it takes to move the colors around, and this version has some details on the substructure of a few of our cool patterns. .   *more of Steve's and Nick's patterns??*
+We have added a bunch of new patterns (e.g., laxatives, the pollinator, the zigzag, sneaky-snake, that's-a-really-good-one, fully-loaded-blast, Mel's-dream,...).
+We added more on big patterns, including on the super-fun 24-person hex-of-clovers.
+ At recent practices we've experimented a lot with <i> colors</i>, in which jugglers each start with a distinct set of clubs, and we see how long it takes to move the colors around.
+This version has some details on the substructure of a few of our cool patterns.    *more of Steve's and Nick's patterns??*

 Thanks to Jeff Adamus for posting YouTube recordings of a bunch of our patterns; we've added links *where* (Thanks to Jeremy, Jessie, and ? others for great camera work!) . *other animations?**  On formatting,  we've moved to 12pt font to reduce eye strain!
 Like all earlier versions, the current Version 3.1 contains mistakes and unfortunate omissions, which we have yet to discover and